ox-it/munki-staging/README.md

 If present, this section configures the output of notifications to inform you about packages that have been moved from one catalog to another.

-The following methodes are supported:
+The following methods are supported:

 ##### Slack
 Requirements:

 * For python: install [slackweb](https://github.com/satoshi03/slack-python-webhook)
-* Configura a slack webhook as described [here](https://my.slack.com/services/new/incoming-webhook/).
+* Configure a slack webhook as described [here](https://my.slack.com/services/new/incoming-webhook/).

 At the slack webhook to your configuration.
 Here is an example:
 ```